cilium/cilium/Documentation/kubernetes/policy.rst

 - The extended `CiliumNetworkPolicy` format which is available as a `CustomResourceDefinition` which supports specification of policies at Layers 3-7 for both ingress and egress.

+- The `CiliumClusterwideNetworkPolicy` format which is cluster scoped `CustomResourceDefinition` for specifying cluster wide policies to be enforced by Cilium.
+The specification is same as that of `CiliumNetworkPolicy` with no specified namespace.

 It is recommended to only use one of the above policy types at a time to minimize unintended effects arising from the interaction between the